ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/commands/documents/delete.js.markdown

-# Delete Document Command
+# Commands: Delete Document

 {NOTE: }

-* Use the `DeleteDocumentCommand` to remove a document from the database.
+* Use `DeleteDocumentCommand` to remove a document from the database.

 * In this page: